niki-stadnik/charging-station/README.md

 # Charging station
-When you need a charging station but a simple charging station is boring!
+When you need a charging station but a simple charging station is boring!!

 ## Features
 * Smart charging station for wireless headphones